alfonsograziano/node-code-sandbox-mcp/README.md

 If you want ideas for cool and powerful ways to use this library, check out the [USE_CASES.md](https://github.com/alfonsograziano/node-code-sandbox-mcp/blob/master/USE_CASE.md) file!
 It contains a curated list of prompts, examples, and creative experiments you can try with the Node.js Sandbox MCP Server.

+## ⚠️ Prerequisites

+To use this MCP server, Docker must be installed and running on your machine.

+**Tip:** Pre-pull any Docker images you'll need to avoid delays during first execution.

+Example recommended images:

+- node:lts-slim
+- mcr.microsoft.com/playwright:v1.52.0-noble
+- alfonsograziano/node-chartjs-canvas:latest

 ## API